CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 ```

-The code above produced two .qzv files that can be explored on the qiime2 viewer.
+The code above produced two .qzv files that can be explored on the [QIIME2 viewer](https://view.qiime2.org/).
 The "interactive Sample Detail" tab of the viewer gives you a great way to explore how rarefaction depths (subsampling) will impact your data (i.e. which samples will be dropped).

 ## Step 6: build a phylogenetic tree